- Is It Contagious?

 What is an upper respiratory infection?

 The upper respiratory tract includes the sinuses, nasal passages, pharynx, and larynx.
 These structures direct the air we breathe from the outside to the trachea and eventually to the lungs for respiration to take place.

 An upper respiratory tract infection, or upper respiratory infection, is an infectious process of any of the components of the upper airway.

-Upper respiratory infections are one of the most frequent causes of doctors visits with varying symptoms ranging from runny nose, sore throat, cough, to breathing difficulty, and lethargy.
+Upper respiratory infections are one of the most frequent causes for a doctor visit with varying symptoms ranging from a runny nose, sore throat, cough, to breathing difficulty, and lethargy.
 In the United States, upper respiratory infections are the most common illness leading to missing school or work.